The Miracle Of Life Is Gross (And There's Something Wrong With My Taint)

 So anyway, my husband, after declining my invitation to play amateur proctologist, hands me a tube of Preparation H and leaves me to it.
 The mystery bump feels better almost immediately, so I think his diagnosis is correct, which may save me the embarrassment of having to bring this up at my next OB appointment.

-When I first met my husband five years ago in a dark, sultry bar, I never imagined I would one day be begging him to examine my hemorrhoids.
+When I first met my husband five years ago in a dark, sultry bar, I never imagined I would one day be begging him to examine my pregnancy hemorrhoids.
 This is what pregnancy does to a woman.
 The mystery is, as they say, gone.
 It left town when I started peeing with the door wide open.
 I know, I know, but if I didn’t, we’d literally never be able to finish a conversation.
 That’s how often I pee while pregnant.

 Also, I pee when I sneeze, and since I’m allergic to dust and equally allergic to cleaning, let’s just say I’m sneezing and peeing all over this joint.
 I’m the poorly trained puppy my husband never asked for.